• Recipes Index

 Tips for making Baked Sweet and Sour Chicken Thighs

-• You can substitute red wine vinegar for the apple cider vinegar.
+• You can substitute red wine vinegar for apple cider vinegar.

 • Instead of making the sauce, you can use store-bought sweet and sour sauce.